-9.1 EU NCER Article 51 requires NGESO to review the measures of the System Restoration Plan using computer simulation tests to assess its effectiveness at least every five years which is provided for under the Assurance work detailed in Grid Code OC5.7.4.
+9.1 EU NCER Article 51 requires NESO to review the measures of the System Restoration Plan using computer simulation tests to assess its effectiveness at least every five years which is provided for under the Assurance work detailed in Grid Code OC5.7.4.
 Such exercises shall be undertaken at least once every three years.
 Further tests will be undertaken at least once every year in accordance with OC5.7.5.

 9.2 The review will cover: